 What resources do you need?

-The right skills are very important in achieving your goal, but being in possession of or being able to access the proper resources are also a vital factor and have a bearing on whether your goal is realistic or not.
+The right skills are very important in achieving your goal, but being in possession of or being able to access the proper resources is also a vital factor and has a bearing on whether your goal is realistic or not.

 If your goal is to get to a specific weight, you will need to determine whether you have the right resources to achieve your goal.